The Bishop’s Lent Appeal

 Please support our 2022 Lent Appeal and help to bring much-needed hospital beds to our brothers and sisters in Papua New Guinea.

 Revd Susan Martin, Volunteer chaplain to Norfolk Hospice

 How to give

-Everyone is welcome to contribute to the Lent Appeal.
 Your church may have a Lent Appeal collection jam jar or Gift Aid envelopes in which donations can be placed.

 Alternatively, you can give: